lee-borlace/SafetyDiscussions/readme.md

 3. Open the .SLN file.
 4. Configure the *Site URL* property of the SafetyDiscussions project to point to a SharePoint Online site.
 Enter credentials when prompted.
 5. Press Control + F5 to build the solution, deploy it to the SharePoint site and run it from localhost.
+6. Trust it when prompted by SharePoint Online.